 8 Tips for Getting Pregnant With Intrauterine Insemination

 Intrauterine insemination (IUI), also known as artificial insemination, is the first step for many infertility patients, single women, and lesbian couples.
-What can you do to increase your odds of getting pregnant with an IUI?
+So, what can you do to increase your odds of getting pregnant with an IUI?

 - If using injectable infertility medications (gonadotropins) with an IUI, you must be monitored very carefully by a reproductive endocrinologist and be prepared to cancel the cycle if too many eggs are produced.
 Success means avoiding higher order multiples.